Freight Shipping from Salt Lake City to Baltimore

 How much does it cost to ship freight from Salt Lake City to Baltimore?

-Full truckload (FTL) rates from Salt Lake City, UT to Baltimore, MD currently range from $5,190-$6,397 for a standard dry van load over the 2,414-mile route.
+Full truckload (FTL) rates from Salt Lake City, UT to Baltimore, MD currently range $5,190-$6,397 (roughly $2.16-$2.68 per mile over 2,414 miles).
 LTL shipments typically cost $1,528-$2,452 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Salt Lake City to Baltimore?